 muraLAB is the Mural Arts Program’s creativity hub for investigating muralism in the twenty-first century – a think-tank for advancing Mural Arts’ vision for art igniting change in communities, city systems and artistic practice.

-muraLAB organizes public events and exhibitions, artist residencies and special projects that investigate the rapidly evolving intersection between muralism, public art and contemporary art.
-These activities draw on a widening circle of artists, curators, social scientists and urban leaders from around the world to infuse our explorations with fresh perspectives, broader contexts and new urgency.
+muraLAB organizes public events and exhibitions, residencies for artists and curators, and special projects that investigate the rapidly evolving intersection between muralism, public art, contemporary art and placemaking.
+Over the years, muraLAB has drawn on a widening circle of artists, curators, community leaders, urban professionals and scholars from around the world, and helped Mural Arts expand its partnerships with universities and other arts organizations in the city.

 muraLAB’s Thought Experiments and Artist Residency programs are funded by the Ford Foundation.

 muraLAB’s Visiting Curators Initiative is funded by the Pew Cultural Management Initiative.